 Fashion mavens from throughout the area will converge to see first-hand some of the season’s hottest looks, as well as to raise a little money for a very worthy cause at 7 p.m.
 Wednesday at the First United Methodist Church in Greenville.
 The free event also features a dessert reception following the show.

 Enjoy an authentic, homemade Mexican dinner — and help a camp for disabled youths and adults at the same time.
 The St. Charles Knights of Columbus will host a taco dinner Tuesday to benefit Camp Wah Wah Tay See.
 The fourth annual dinner will take place from 4 to 6:30 p.m. at St. Charles Church, 505 S. Franklin St. in Greenville.
 The meal will be served in exchange for donations.

-Read the Funeral Notices for April 6, 2012
+Read The Daily News Funeral Notices for Monday, May 7, 2012